 The Revier Motion Picture Company used the well-known Salt Lake Temple and Utah’s natural beauty to advertise its films to distributors and theater owners nationwide (Moving Picture World, October 8, 1910, p.
 794)

 The state and church’s failed fight against Mormon exploitation films in 1911 and 1912 (covered in Part One) incentivized more Utah filmmakers to tell their own stories on screen.
 In June 1912 when A Victim of the Mormons and other similar Mormon exploitation films were sweeping the United States, the Latter-day Saint church signed a deal with a small, independent company to produce a film documenting Mormon history.
 The California-based Utah Moving Picture Company produced the ambitious One Hundred Years of Mormonism with the church’s financial backing.
-The production enlisted over a thousand extras, shot on location in Immigration Canyon, built a mile-long recreation of the historic Mormon sites Nauvoo, Illinois and Independence, Missouri outside of Los Angeles, and employed the help of several still-living pioneers as consultants on the film.
+The production enlisted over a thousand extras, shot on location in Immigration Canyon, built a mile-long recreation of the historic Mormon sites Nauvoo, Illinois, and Independence, Missouri outside of Los Angeles, and employed the help of several still-living pioneers as consultants on the film.

 The church and the film’s producers were equally ambitious in distributing the film as they were in producing it.
-After a profitable and warmly received premiere in Salt Lake City on February 3, 1913, copies of the film were distributed to various American cities, oftentimes accompanied by a lecturer that provided commentary and explanation throughout the screening.
+After a profitable and warmly received premiere in Salt Lake City on February 3, 1913, copies of the film were distributed to various American cities, oftentimes accompanied by a lecturer who provided commentary and explanation throughout the screening.
 Copies of the film traveled through Los Angeles, San Francisco, Portland, Seattle, Chicago, Denver, and parts of Idaho, northern Arizona, and Western Canada.
 Representatives were even sent to New York and London with prints to sell the film’s distribution rights for the Eastern United States and England (Moving Picture World, March 1, 1913, p.
 875).

 Despite its eccentric subject matter, One Hundred Years of Mormonism’s spectacle would have been attractive even to secular audiences of the era.
 Clocking in at over ninety minutes, the film was one of the first feature-length films in American cinema history, following in the footsteps of the nationwide success of the feature-length retelling of Christ’s life From the Manger to the Cross the previous year.
 At least one print of the film used an early and expensive hand-stenciled color technique that was capable of adding up to four colors to a single frame.
 According to the New York Clipper, the Chicago premiere of One Hundred Years of Mormonism in June 1913 played to a packed theater and reported that several audience members “stayed over to witness the second presentation” (June 14, 1913).

 While the film played to some audiences outside of the Mormon Corridor in the Western United States, it had little staying power and failed to change the negative portrayal of Utahns and Mormons in silent cinema entertainment.
-The film did prove, however, that given the right circumstances a Utah-produced film could successfully reach audiences outside of the state.
+The film did prove, however, that given the right circumstances, a Utah-produced film could successfully reach audiences outside of the state.

 A depiction of Joseph Smith translating the Book of Mormon in the lost film One Hundred Years of Mormonism (1913).
 Only small snippets of the film have survived and can be viewed on the Latter-day Saint Church’s Newsroom YouTube channel.